Circle actions and geometric quantisation: Geometric quantisation

 \begin{defi} The quantisation of $(M,\omega,L,\nabla^{\omega},P)$ is given by where $\check{H}^k(M;\mathcal{J})$ are \v{C}ech cohomology groups with values in the sheaf $\mathcal{J}$.
 In this case, one implicitly assumes the extra structures and calls $M$ a quantisable manifold. \end{defi}

+The present article can be summarised as an approach to compute and understand the features of these cohomology groups when there is a symplectic circle action preserving the polarisation.

-\begin{rema} Even though $\mathcal{Q}(M)$ is just a vector space and a priori \footnote{As previously mentioned, for the concrete cases presented in this paper $\mathcal{Q}(M)$ does admit Hilbert structures.} has no Hilbert structure, it will be called quantisation.
-The true quantisation of the triplet $(M,\omega,L,\nabla^{\omega},P)$ shall be the completion of the vector space $\mathcal{Q}(M)$, after a Hilbert structure is given, together with a Lie algebra homomorphism (possibly defined over a small set) between the Poisson algebra of $C^\infty(M)$ and operators on the Hilbert space.
+\begin{rema} Even though $\mathcal{Q}(M)$ is just a vector space and a priori has no Hilbert structure, it will be called quantisation.
+The true quantisation shall be the completion of the vector space $\mathcal{Q}(M)$, after a Hilbert structure is given, together with a Lie algebra homomorphism (possibly defined over a smaller subset) between the Poisson algebra of $C^\infty(M)$ and operators on the Hilbert space.
 In spite of the problems that may exist in order to define geometric quantisation using $\mathcal{Q}(M)$, the first step is to compute this vector space. \end{rema}

-\begin{rema} Flat sections behave in a different fashion for the Kähler case.
-This paper does not deal with this case, however much can be found in the literature (e.g.: \cite{GuSt,Ha} and references therein). \end{rema}
+\begin{rema} Flat sections behave in a different fashion for Kähler polarisations (e.g. for compact manifolds $\mathcal{Q}(M)$ is finite dimensional).
+This article does not deal with this case; however, much can be found in the literature (e.g. \cite{GuSt,Ha} and references therein).
+There is another aspect of the theory that will be left aside by this article: metaplectic correction.
+To imbue $\check{H}^0(M;\mathcal{J})\cong\{s\in\Gamma(L) \ ; \ \nabla^\omega_X s=0 \ \forall \ X\in P\}$ with a Hilbert structure, Kostant and Blattner \cite{Ko2,Blt} introduced half-forms on geometric quantisation\footnote{It is not clear who did what, but both Kostant and Blattner say that it has roots on a joint work of them with Sternberg.}.
+Besides inducing an inner product, half-forms also make a correction to the spectrum of the operators (Blattner, Rawnsley, Simms and \'{S}niatycki are referred to for this in \cite{Ko1,JHR,Sni}), this correction does not always behaves as one would like, though (e.g. \cite{DET}). \end{rema}